For freight brokers & 3PL carrier-sales reps4 vetting tools

 What a free public lookup doesn't show you

 Same MC, two views.
 A free public lookup gives you raw registration fields.
-Carrier Check joins authority, current insurance, observed equipment, and fraud rules so the three numbers a broker actually needs — is the authority real, is the insurance live, and are they who they say they are — surface in one card.
+KnowHaul joins authority, current insurance, observed equipment, and fraud rules so the three questions a broker actually needs answered — is the authority real, is the insurance live, are they who they say they are — surface in one card.

 Free public lookup